thornewman/snmptastic/README.md

          * UNIX =diff= or equivalent tool be available.
 The exact tool can be specified in the configuration file; be default, the daemon calls ='diff -wu'= to generate the data for differential emails.
 This is a stock tool and exists on most UNIX implementations.

    * Perl 5.8 or later
       * The following Perl Modules must be installed on the UNIX host which snmptastic is to be run on.
-Note these are all published and freely available CPAN modules.
+Note these are all published and freely available CPAN modules and can be installed with "cpan -i" on most modern UNIX distributions.
          * Net::SNMP + Dependancies
          * Cisco::CopyConfig + Dependancies
          * XML::Simple + Dependancies